jbcodeforce/big-data-tenant-analytics/docs/design.md

 [See this dedicated note](../rt-analytics/)

 ## QuickSight Integration Design

+We need to represent the following metrics within QuickSight:

+* tenants, # of users
+* job submitted over time per tenant
+* last activity date per tenant
+* number of job in last 30 and 90 days

 The Dashboard is supported by Amazon QuickSight, which helps us to develop Analysis from different datasources, with drill down capabilities.
 The datasources are in S3 bucket with files that are continuously updated by the Data Streaming and Analtics components.